XBR-65A8G HDR 120Hz Smart OLED TV

 Performance Comparison – A8G vs A9G

 The performance differences between the two displays are very minimal; in fact, both displays actually perform equally in most performance parameters.
-This is primarily due to OLED technology which has very little performance variations across the board.
+This is primarily due to OLED technology which has very few performance variations across the board.
 This means an entry-level model can perform just as well as a higher-end model (depending on the electronic component design such as better picture processing) especially when the OLED TVs are made by the same manufacturer.

 Furthermore, the OLED panel playing field is equally balanced since there is only one manufacturer that currently supplies OLED panels to the TV industry, which is LG.
 (Sony OLED TVs use LG OLED panels)